brockho/numbbo/docs/bbob-constr-lin/functions/source/index.rst

   Functions are parametrized such that different *instances* of the "same" function are available, e.g. translated or shifted versions.

+..
+Dimo: is there a difference between shifting and translation? (check throughout the document)

 *Constraint*
   A constraint function :math:`g_i` is a parametrized mapping :math:`\mathbb{R}^n\to\mathbb{R}` with scalable input space, :math:`n\ge2`.